BNB-Chain-Support/BNB-Chain-Club-Sharing/Running a BNB Smart Chain Node/Running a BNB Smart Chain Full Node/README.md

 **What to do:** By default, the logs will be recorded in bsc.log.
 You will find this file in created in your -datadir folder.

-3. You get the following logs
+3. You get the following logs or something similar

 ```
 lvl=warn msg="Synchronisation failed, retrying"